The Hogan Bridge is one of the most photographed sights of Augusta - but how did it get its name?

-The Hogan Bridge is one of the most photographed sights of Augusta National as it is the footbridge that takes golfers to Augusta’s 12th green.
+The Hogan Bridge is one of the most photographed sights during the US Masters as it is the footbridge that takes golfers to Augusta National’s 12th green.

 It is made of stone and crosses Rae’s Creek.
 As it is arched, it is laid with artificial turf to help players wearing studs to get a better grip.

 It was named the Hogan Bridge after Ben Hogan.
 The dedication ceremony was on the same day as that of the Nelson Bridge – April 2, 1958.

 A plaque was unveiled which is embedded in the ground at the entrance to the bridge.
 The dedication on it reads: